AlfredoSequeida/venus/README.md

 Venus also handles using images that work with your resolution.

+---

+Note for the adventurous -> set venus as a startup program.
+This way you can see what awaits each time you reboot :)

 # Installation
  1) clone using git or download the zip form this page
  ```